viperleed/viperleed/doc/content/parameters/bulkdoubleeps.rst

    stack... and so on.

-The doubling process is repeated a maximum number of times equal to :ref:`BULKDOUBLING_MAX<BULKDOUBLEITER>`, and until the reflection/transmission matrices do not change by more that BULKDOUBLING_EPS between two subsequent doubling iterations.
+The doubling process is repeated a maximum number of times equal to :ref:`BULKDOUBLEITER`, and until the reflection/transmission matrices do not change by more that BULKDOUBLING_EPS between two subsequent doubling iterations.